The Lake Mills – Aztalan Historical Society is dedicated to the preservation and education of local Pioneer and Ancient Native American history.

 Upcoming Events ...

-Monthly Board meeting held on the 3rd Monday at 6pm at the City Hall, Room 103 unless an election to be held the next day in which alternative date may be selected.
-Contact Robin Untz for more inforation about monthly meetings.
+Monthly Board meeting held on the 3rd Monday at 6pm at the City Hall, at a small meeting room on second floor unless an election to be held the next day in which alternative date may be selected.
+Contact Robin Untz for more information about monthly meetings.

-October 18, 2020-Cemetery Walk at Rock Lake Cemetery.
+October 2022 mCemetery Walk at Rock Lake Cemetery.
 More information to come.

 Lake Mills History

 The Museum Site

 Lake Mills was a place some called Keyesville and was part of Aztalan Township in early pioneer history.
 Today Lake Mills is a showcase growing community with parks on Rock Lake, access to I-94, a historic downtown and other assests.
 Lake Mills is a place where visitors always return.

 Aztalan, a name derived from a ancient Aztec tradition, was a Native American village hosting a blending of Mississippian & local culture.
 It later became a bustling pioneer center, and is now a wonderful memory of the past.